ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/index.md

 - **Execute** - allows for **[line execution](https://docs.erp.net/tech/modules/logistics/wms/wms-worker/orders/lines-execution.html)**; will change to **Complete Order** when all lines have been executed
 - **Menu** - allows access to several additional functions like:

-  - **Refresh**, which will instantly refresh the contents of the order.
+  - **Refresh**, which will instantly refresh the contents of the order

   - **[Suggest Routing](https://docs.erp.net/tech/modules/logistics/wms/wms-worker/orders/picking-routes.html?q=suggest%20routing)**